-Prostate cancer is now the second most common cancer in the UK, with nearly 50,000 cases being diagnosed in the UK each year.
+Prostate cancer is now the most common cancer in men in the UK, with nearly 50,000 cases being diagnosed in the UK each year.

 Currently, one in eight men will get prostate cancer in their lifetime, with the disease killing one man every hour, according to Prostate Cancer UK.

 Music legend Rod Stewart, 74, spoke out about his own diagnosis last year - revealing he had been secretly battling prostate cancer for the last two years, and is now thankfully 'in the clear'.

 He told the crowd,"No one knows this, but I thought this was about time I told everybody.
 I'm in the clear, now, simply because I caught it early.
 I have so many tests."